UpThemes/freefolio/README.txt

 When the import button is clicked the plugin will work in the background to read your dribbble feed and see if it needs to import any posts.

 If it does, it will create `jetpack-portfolio` posts for items that don't exist.
-It will also create two post meta key/values:
+It will also create three post meta key/values:

+- `dribbble_id`: holds the dribbble shot ID
-- `dribbble_link_url`: which holds the URL for the shot on dribbble
+- `dribbble_link_url`: holds the URL for the shot on dribbble
-- `dribbble_image_url`: which holds the URL for the image src for the shot
+- `dribbble_image_url`: holds the URL for the image src for the shot

 = How do I use the portfolio shortcode? =